 AHN Guidelines for Interviewing Homestay Hosts

 Note: This policy is subject to change at any time.
-Please check all AHN Policies on a regular basis for updates.
+Please check all AHN policies on a regular basis for updates.

-Document Outline:
+Document Overview:

 Make an Appointment

-As a supervisor you will be alerted when a host applicant is ready to schedule their interview, which will mean that they have already completed their training, passed their assessment and are otherwise ready to begin hosting.
+As a Host Manager you will be alerted when a Host applicant is ready to schedule their interview, which will mean that they have already completed their training, passed their assessment and are otherwise ready to begin hosting.
 The first thing to do is to organise a convenient time to schedule an appointment.
-This can be done using the system or by telephone at the supervisor’s discretion.
-The following is the checklist for making an appointment.
+This can be done using the Homestay Management System (HSM) or by telephone at the Host Manager’s discretion.
+The interview may be conducted virtually or in person.

-• contact the host and establish a convenient time when the family can all be together for between thirty minutes and one hour
+• Contact the Host and establish a convenient time when the family can all be together for between thirty minutes and one hour.

-1. check the accommodation is appropriate
+1. Check the accommodation is appropriate.

-2. check the accommodation is safe and meets building regulations
+2. Check the accommodation is safe and meets building regulations.

-• explain that you are not looking for a particular type of family – the AHN community needs many different types of families and all are assessed equally as to their suitability
+• Explain that you are not looking for a particular type of family – the AHN community needs many different types of families, and all are assessed equally as to their suitability.

 Prepare for the Interview